PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - Trigger has end date and user removed that end date, system will create new upcoming instnaces for next 3 years.
   - For e.g. Due date of the trigger is `Jan 31, 2023` and End date of the trigger `Jan 30, 2024`.
 So trigger has total 12 instances where 2 instnaces are open and other instnaecs are Upcoming.
 Now, user removes the end date, system will create upcoming task for next 3 year.
 - Trigger has end date and user changed it, system will create or delete upcoming instances based on the new end date.
+- If the trigger has an `End date` and the user changes it such that the system will create an open instance, the system will create the open instance.
+  - For e.g Suppose the current date is `Apr 14, 2023` and `Friday`.
+User creates one trigger with following information: Due date: `Apr 14, 2023`, Start date: `15 days`,  Repeats on: `Monthly-Specific day`, `First Tuesday` & End date: `Apr 25, 2023`.
+So here, no task will be created because next first Friday is coming on `May 2, 2023`.
+Now, user change the trigger End date to `May 3, 2023`.
+So now, system will create one open instance.

 **RACI Roles**